Rohan17rp/Chess-game-using-C/README.md

 ISSUES:
 1. En-passen, Castling and Pawn promotion not handled
-2. 1player mode generates random moves
+2. 1player mode generates random moves (No specific algorithm implemented for it)

 SAVE & LOAD GAME:
 Save a game to file and retrive game from a file implemented